BitcoinAndLightningLayerSpecs/lsp/README.md

 All LSPS specifications include a "Status" field.
 "Status" can be one of the following:

+* "Draft" - The specification is still under active development and subject to change.
+Implementation is not recommended at this time.
 * "For Implementation" - The specification has been widely reviewed by LSPS participants, is believed to have addressed all raised issues, and LSPS participants recommend this specification to be